austinmehmet/terrafarm/README.md

 3. Bundle up this program and distribute it through your company.
 To avoid conflicts with this CLIs deployment, it would be recommended to scope your CLI to `@company/farm` but again, do whatever, I am helpless to whatever choices you make

 ## What about combining services for more real life examples like a SPA deployment or a Lambda API?
 The power of this CLI is that it can be configured to your liking seeing you do most of the work by building the dictionary.
-If you check the `dictionary.sample.json` there is a section named `patterns` where you can list out your own customize commands Rather than `farm aws dynamodb` you could instead do `farm patterns single-page-application` so long as that item exists within the dictionary.
+If you check the `dictionary.sample.json` there is a section named `patterns` where you can list out your own customize commands.
+Rather than `farm aws dynamodb` you could instead do `farm patterns single-page-application` so long as that item exists within the dictionary.
 That dictionary item should point to a `main.tf` file that contains all the necessary configuration to get an SPA out into your cloud provider of choice.
 The downside of this is that this CLI doesn't pull down entire directories so you will be required to house all required terraform code within a single `main.tf`.

 You are free to rename `patterns` to whatever you like as well or provide your own key like `internal` or `your-company-name`.
 The CLI works by simple JSON lookup, there are no predefined commands, it is all based on the provided dictionary.